- Why are Manufacturers still not social?

 Finally, most if not all manufacturers want to be known for their capabilities and their credibility as a business, especially with the demands on supply chains from the top down.
 Having a strong digital and social presence can be an easy and effective way of demonstrating not only what your business can do, but also what makes you tick.
 You can give your business personality which makes it easier for your customer and prospects to connect and communicate with you.
 Manufacturing in the UK is built on the strong pillars of trust and credibility and social marketing is a good way of getting these key messages across.

 The big question is: WHY?

 So, if social media is such a valuable tool, the big question is: why aren’t more manufacturers making the transition and becoming the tech-savvy socialites that could help them achieve their marketing goals?

 One of the reasons is that many areas of manufacturing are still traditional in their operations and their thinking.
-And with many companies also having full order books, they don’t feel the need to do anything extra.
-But this way of thinking needs to be reviewed.
+With many companies also having full order books, they don’t feel the need to do anything extra.
+However this way of thinking needs to be reviewed.
 The world is rapidly moving on, and we’re in the middle of an era of digital transformation.
 If manufacturers are not looking at digital and social now, it will become a lot harder further down the line when it might become critical for them to be proactive online.
-And quite simply these companies run the risk of being left behind.
+Therefore, quite simply these companies run the risk of being left behind.